rinne/node-module-async-init/README.md

 3) If a function exported by the module is called before the initializations are complete, it should wait until the initializations are competed and it can safely run.
-4) If the initializartion fails, all calls to any function exported by the module should return a sensible error rather than something generic from the bottom of the call stack or, what is even worse, never return anything.
+4) If the initialization fails, all calls to any function exported by the module should return a sensible error rather than something generic from the bottom of the call stack or, what is even worse, never return anything.
+5) Multiple independent initialization tasks in a single module can take place in parellel. other.
+6) Multiple modules can initialize themselves in parallel.

 All above is particularly useful in serverless environments such as AWS Lambda but can be used really anywhere.